eeshvardasikcm/fearless_simd_P_2-1/P_2-1_docs/eeshvar_das_fearless_simd_axiom_01.md

-# Eeshvar Das Fearless SIMD axiom One
+# Eeshvar Das Fearless SIMD Axiom One
 not discovered or created yet.